 For the past seven years or so the SIS market has been experiencing a shakedown of sorts.
 Pearson went on an SIS acquisition binge, purchasing and subsequently end-of-life-ing a variety of legacy SIS products, the most recent being Century Consultants’ Starbase SIS in July of 2012.
 Beyond acquisitions, there have been a several implosions.
 In 2011, Zangle, one of the leading SIS products in California, filed for bankruptcy and just last year, Los Angeles Unified’s “MiSiS” SIS disintegrated into one of the most spectacular technological disasters in K-12 history.
 This disruption in the SIS market was recently escalated with the announcement from Pearson that it intends to sell off all of its SIS assets, including PowerSchool.

-The recent PowerSchool news has caught many by surprise and has huge implications.
+The recent sale of PowerSchool to Vista Equity Partners has caught many by surprise and has huge implications.
 In my next post, I’ll talk about the announcement and why I think it’s good news for PowerSchool and the SIS market in general.
 I’ll also talk about a new technology entering the SIS space that has the potential to disrupt establish market players much like the web did back in the mid-90’s.

 UPDATE 9/19/18 — This post was a bit of a swan song as the company I was working for at the time got acquired by Apple.
 My attention span on the SIS space was subsequently reduced to nil.